-This report was contributed by Andy Wesolek from Clemson University.
+This post was contributed by Renaine Julian from Florida State University.

 What is Love Your Data Week?

 This week (February 12 – 19, 2017) is Love Your Data Week (LYD), a social media event coordinated by data professionals, mostly working in academic libraries, archives, or centers.
 The purpose of the LYD campaign is to raise awareness and build community around topics related to research data management.
 This includes things like data sharing, preservation, reuse, and library-based research data services.
 During Love Your Data Week, we strive to share resources, stories, and practical tips to make researchers better stewards of their own data.
 Love Your Data Week is quite similar to Open Access Week, and ScholComm professionals are well-positioned to make a positive impact through their participation.

 This year’s theme is data quality, and our target audience is early career researchers.
 Each day of the week will have a specific focus.
 For example, Monday will center on getting researchers to think about the quality of the data they’re working with and/or creating.
 On Tuesday, data documentation will be the focal point, including metadata creation and techniques for describing data like data dictionaries and README files.

 What does this have to do with Scholarly Communications?

 LYD has a whole lot to do with Scholarly Communications (ScholComm)!
 Anna Gold of MIT has said “data is the currency of science” (Gold 2007).
 And the ability to exchange data, reuse it, and review it is crucial to the productivity of all scholarship.
 At Florida State University Libraries, we’ve always treated research data management as a form of ScholComm.
 There is a logical intersection between ScholComm work and the efforts of data specialists.
 The recent success of FSU’s data management program is bolstered by this collaboration.